felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 We will implement all these changes step by step.

-## Step-00: Introduction

-1- Terraform Backend with backend-config

-2- How to create multiple environments related Pipeline with single TF Config files in Terraform ?

-3- As part of Multiple environments we are going to create dev and stag environments

-4- We are going build IaC DevOps Pipelines using

-  - AWS CodeBuild

-  - AWS CodePipeline

-  - Github

-5- We are going to streamline the terraform-manifests to support multiple environments.

 ## Step-01: Copy terraform-manifests from Section-15
 - Copy `terraform-manifests` from Section-15 `15-Autoscaling-with-Launch-Templates`